Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

  </body>
 ```
 ### Give your new `<svg>` some width, height, and style!
-The SVG won't even be selectable until we assign the width and height variables.
-To fix that, we add some attributes to the svg with D3's .attr() function, which adds attributes to objects in the web page or on the SVG.
-Then we'll add some style with the .style() method instead of the .attr() method, and the result is a style="stylename: style value;" on the element.
+The SVG won't even be selectable until we assign the width and height attributes.
+Again, use the .attr() function, which adds attributes to objects in the web page or on the SVG.
+Then we'll add some style with the .style() method, and the result is a style="stylename: style value;" on the element.
 ```JavaScript
   svg.attr("width", width)
                            // NOW svg looks like this in the document: